roofpipe/number-guessing-python/README.md

 >  Clone the forked repository from your account

-> Add your JSON file to the respective folder.
+> Add your python file to the respective folder.

 > Commit your changes with an appropriate message.